1. Overview

 4. Handle with Wrapper Task

 We'll now investigate how we can handle an uncaught exception wrapping the original task.
 The previous UncaughtExceptionHandler approach applies to all threads and tasks in a thread pool.
-However, if we're running different tasks in the same thread pool and they require different exception handling logic, this may not be optimal.
+However, if we're running different tasks in the same thread pool and they require different exception-handling logic, this may not be optimal.
 Or we aren't even allowed to set a handler because the task submission code is using a preconfigured pool.
 In these cases, we can wrap our original task in another Runnable or Callable.
 The wrapper class catches the exception and takes the appropriate action.

 We'll create a Runnable wrapper: